top of page

 For fun and adventure, try “blind for a day”

-Do you ever find yourself wanting a little extra adventure but not being sure what to do?
+Do you ever find yourself wanting a little extra adventure but not sure what to do?

-Let me suggest something I have done—and thoroughly enjoyed—several times: I have been "blind for a day."
+Let me suggest something I’ve done—and thoroughly enjoyed—several times: being "blind for a day."

-I’ve done this in New York City (at least twice, once riding the subway), in San Francisco, in Phoenix, Arizona, in Tokyo, Japan, and in Shanghai, China.
+I’ve done this in New York City (at least twice, once riding the subway), San Francisco, Phoenix, Arizona, Tokyo, Japan, and Shanghai, China.

 Let me tell you about the time I was blind for a day in San Francisco

 For preparation, I checked the money in my wallet, putting in order the $1, $5, $10, $20 bills.
-I also had a walking cane and some blinders to put over my eyes.
+I also had a walking cane and a blindfold to cover my eyes.

 With blinders and a cane

 I took the bus to Chinatown.
-Standing on the street corner, I put the blinders over my eyes, making sure I could not see.
+Standing on the street corner, I put the blindfold over my eyes, ensuring I couldn’t see.
 Then I started walking slowly along the sidewalk, using the cane as an aid to stay on the sidewalk and not stumble onto the street.

-Whenever I came to a curb, which I could feel with my cane or with my feet, I would wait there until someone offered to assist me across the street, which was never very long.
+Whenever I reached a curb, which I could feel with my cane or my feet, I would wait until someone offered to assist me across the street, which never took very long.

 A restaurant entices me with the aroma wafting onto the sidewalk

-I noticed some great smells and knew that I was passing a restaurant.
-I moved toward the smells and was able to feel my way awkwardly into the restaurant.
+I noticed some great smells and knew that I was passing a restaurant moved toward the smells and awkwardly felt my way into the restaurant.
 The waitress helped me to my seat and I asked her to read some items to me from the chicken section of the menu.

 Did I remember correctly which money was which in my wallet?

 After eating slowly and carefully, taking special care when I reached for my glass of water, I noticed that I enjoyed the food more than I normally would.
-Unsure about which bill I had taken out of my wallet to pay the check, I held up the bill and asked the couple at the table sitting next to me, which had heard talking together, what the denomination of the bill was.
-This way I knew if it was enough to pay for my lunch.
+Unsure of which bill I had taken out of my wallet to pay the check, I held it up and asked the couple at the next table, whom I had heard talking, what denomination the bill was.
+This way, I knew whether it was enough to pay for my lunch.

 Some temporary friends helped on my trek to Ghirardelli Square